da99/Thin_Update_Templates/README.md

+This is an obsolete project.
+Ignore it and move on to something better.

 Thin\_Upstart\_Templates
 ========================

 Mustache templates you can use to generate
 Upstart conf files from your Thin apps.

 Use this with [Thin\_Upstart](https://github.com/da99/Thin_Upstart).